Rowland Makati: Career

 he was handed his topflight debut on Mon 6 June 2022 by head coach Nicholas Muyoti after being introduced in the second half during a 33rd round 2021-22 FKF Premier League game against AFC Leopards at Thika Stadium.

+Prior to the start of the 2022-23 FKF Premier League season, Makati converted from an attacking midfielder to a right-back to fill a void left after the exit of Kevin Otieno.

+He scored his maiden premier league goal on Sunday 24 September 2023 against Nzoia Sugar in Ruaraka.